-At Level 4 you will be introduced to the digital skills as part of the induction week where you will learn the digital skills needed for moving into HE.
-By the end of the year, you will have further developed these skills and will be provided with an opportunity to complete the 'moving through HE' badge to prepare you for placement and level 5.
+As part of the induction week where you consolidate your existing digital skills moving into HE.
+A separate supporting session at the end of semester one will provide an opportunity to complete the 'moving through HE'.
 At the end of each session, you will take a short assessment to check your understanding.
 Once these are completed, you will receive parts 1 and 2 of your Digital Graduate Badge.

-As part of your final year reflections, you will be asked to submit a short reflection on your digital journey, and the digital skills you have learnt throughout your degree and how you will put them into place in future 'moving on from HE'.
-Once this has been submitted, you will gain the full UoConnectED Digital Graduate Badge, which you will be able to export to your LinkedIn profile and other online sites to aid with employability.
+You will be asked to submit a short reflection on your digital journey, and the digital skills you have learned throughout your degree and how you will put them into place in future 'moving on from HE'.
+Once this is submitted, you will gain the full UoConnectED Digital Graduate Badge, which you will be able to export to your LinkedIn profile and other online sites to aid with employability.